TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Conclusion and Future Work

-In this paper, we propose a novel MARL method called Tchebycheff value-decomposition optimization (TVDO) that coverts the cooperative MARL task to a MOO problem by introducing a new nonlinear aggregation function based on Tchebycheff approach.
-In particular, the nonlinear function realises the global optimum by tightly constraining the upper bound of individual action value bias.
-Then, our theoretical analysis demonstrates that TVDO represents precisely the factorization from global action-value function to individual action-value function with the guarantee of the joint and local policy consistency, which is equivalent to IGM condition.
-Empirically, in the climb and penalty game, we verify that TVDO represents precisely from global to individual value factorization with an guarantee of the policy consistency, and it also outperforms substantially the state-of-the-art decomposed value-based and policy-based methods on several decentralised micromanagement tasks in StarCraft \Rmnum{2}.
+In this paper, we proposed a novel MARL method called factorized Tchebycheff value-decomposition optimization (TVDO) to keep the consistency of jointly-trained policies and individually-executed actions.
+Particularly, a nonlinear Tchebycheff aggregation function was formulated to realize the global optimum by tightly constraining the upper bound of individual action-value bias, which is inspired by the Tchebycheff method of multi-objective optimization.
+Then, our theoretical analysis demonstrated that TVDO could precisely express the value decomposition with a guarantee of consistency between global and individual policies.
+Empirically, in the climb and penalty game, we verified that TVDO could represent precisely the global-to-individual value factorization with a guarantee of policy consistency, and it also achieved a significant performance superiority over some SOTA MARL baselines in the SMAC benchmark.